-There are certainly situations in which your PSA is elevated, but there is no prostate cancer.
+There are certain situations in which your PSA is elevated, but there is no prostate cancer.
 Things such as a urinary tract infection, retention of urine, or an enlarged prostate can cause an elevation of PSA.
-You doctor will work with you to consider these factors.
+Your doctor will work with you to consider these factors.
 Riding a bike can cause your PSA to rise.
 Even recent sexual activity can cause an increase in your PSA.

 So, What are the Current Recommendations?

 The American Urologic Association recommends that PSA testing be considered for all men ages 55-69.
 PSA testing should begin sooner if you are at high risk.
 People of African American ethnicity or those with a father or brother who had prostate cancer are at 2.5 times higher risk of prostate cancer.
 Testing for them should begin at age 45.
 Many urologists recommend obtaining a baseline PSA test at an earlier age, in the early 40s.
 If it is normal, it does not need to be repeated frequently.
 Once you’ve reached the age to begin having your PSA checked, it should be done either annually or every other year.
 Again, it should always be in conjunction with a prostate exam.

 So, now that you know more, it’s time to talk to your doctor about PSA testing.
 Participate in Mo-vember.
 Time to get your prostate checked.
 Midtown Urology is here to support your health.